 The event, convened in collaboration with the NATO Office of Legal Affairs and the Allied Rapid Reaction Corps, brought together senior legal advisors and experts from across the UK and NATO for a two-day seminar, held in Exeter.(1 October 2015)

 Our members and research interests

 Public international law and security; international human rights related to cyberactivities; domestic regulation of cybersecurity; international cooperation in criminal matters

 Human Rights Law, European Court of Human Rights, Inter-American Court of Human Rights, Migration, Migrant Children, Refugee Law, Immigration Law, Common Migration Poliy, Common European Asylum System, Big Data, AI, Artificial Intelligence, Technology, Digital Identity, Privacy, Data Protection.

 Global environmental law; international dispute settlement; environment and development nexus; protection of forests; methodologies in international law

 International and European human rights law

 |International criminal law|

-International security law, peacekeeping, the protection of civilians in armed conflict, human security, regional security in the Asia-Pacific, disaster relief and management, security institutions and international rule of law, and new technologies and the law of armed conflict
+International security law; peacekeeping; the protection of civilians in armed conflict; human security; regional security in the Asia-Pacific; disaster relief and management; security institutions and the international rule of law; and new technologies and the law of armed conflict

-Public international law, law of armed conflict, international operational law, status of forces agreements, peacekeeping, collective security, NATO, hybrid warfare
+Public international law; the law of armed conflict; operational law; status of forces agreements; use of force; peacekeeping; collective security; NATO; hybrid warfare